 In the end, what I’ve noticed about people’s general reactions to the movie is that those who like Seth Rogen’s older, more typical films seem to not be so hot on this newer brand of satire, while those like me who live and breath on sociopolitical satire are much more receptive.
 The Interview is far from the most tenacious satire out there even in recent memory, but for its part it packs an admirable comedic punch topped off by some surprisingly potent action and dedicated lead performances.
 If you don’t like political parodies in the vein of The Daily Show and The Colbert Report and would rather spend your time with fart jokes and awkward sexual humor a la Adam Sandler films or some of Rogen’s earlier movies, then that’s a shame, but if you have the minimum patience to get the witty humor in this movie, I recommend you make the effort to drive the extra half hour to your local independent theatre to check this gig out.
 Now let freedom ring, motherfuckers 😀

 SUMMARY & RECOMMENDATION: Rogen and Franco decide to mature beyond the glorified stoner-comedies of their past and embrace hard-nosed satire to take down one of the most ridiculous political regimes of the modern era.
 They take no prisoners.
 Randall Park is on fire as the deranged yet oddly sympathetic Kim Jong-Un.
 You’ll never listen to Katy Perry the same way again.

-— However… some of Franco’s caricatured acting grows tiresome, while Rogen’s fascination with shoving objects up his ass and having people bite off his body parts occasionally threaten to overwhelm the smart satire around them.
+— However… some of Franco’s caricatured acting grows tiresome, while Rogen’s fascination with shoving objects up his ass and having people bite off his body parts threaten to overwhelm the effective satire around them.

 —> RECOMMENDED: It doesn’t reinvent the comedy wheel, but as far as timely political satires are concerned, you could do much worse than The Interview.